 Consider company culture, commission structure, and possible mentorships when you're selecting a brokerage.
-Choose a place that reflects a kind of culture you'll thrive in, feel fairly compensated in, and one in which there will be people from whom you're excited to learn.
+Choose where you’d feel you’d thrive, be fairly compensated, and be able to learn from skilled people.

 Want to call yourself a REALTOR®?
 Until you join the National Association of Realtors, you can't.
-A NAR membership will also earn you access to the Multiple Listing Services (MLS) where you'll be able to search other realtor's listings.
+A NAR membership will also earn you access to the Multiple Listing Services (MLS) where you'll be able to search through all of the listings in the network.

 Don't expect to get your license, join a brokerage, and start selling million-dollar homes.
 Digital marketing strategist Hillary Robert says, "New real estate agents need to know that building a business takes time, hard work, and effort.
 To build a sustainable career in real estate, they need to be willing to put in the elbow grease to build an audience and database of contacts.
 Then they need to learn how to work it, provide value, and be consistent."

 Prepare to up your sleeves, do the hard work networking and supporting more seasoned realtors for a few years, and don't expect to be bringing in the big bucks right away.